aazaff/teachPaleobiology/LabExercise13.md

 ## Problem 4

-Based on your results across problem sets 1, 2, and 3, do you believe that beta diversity tends to increase or decrease after mass extinction events as a general rule?
+Based on your results across problem sets 1, 2, and 3, do you believe that beta diversity tends to increase, decrease, or neither after mass extinction events as a general rule?